Get

 Diagnosing Sundowners or Cognitive Dysfunction Syndrome

 Other disease processes can have similar signs as cognitive dysfunction syndrome.
-If cognitive decline is suspected in your pet, your veterinarian will perform a full physical examination and run baseline lab work.
+If cognitive decline is suspected in your pet, a veterinarian will perform a full physical examination and run baseline lab work.
 Cognitive dysfunction syndrome is more of a diagnosis of exclusion, as there is not a specific test available.

 How Do I Care for a Dog With Sundowners?

 Unfortunately, there is not a specific “cure” for cognitive dysfunction syndrome.
 The main focus of care is to slow the progression of brain degeneration.
 However, one of the best things you can do at home is to keep them calm and relaxed.
 This can include things like offering their own quiet room in the house, playing calming music, avoiding bright lights, keeping their surroundings familiar and safe, and sticking to a regular exercise routine.
-With that said, care can also include the following, which you should speak to your vet about.
+With that said, care can also include the following, which you should speak to a vet about.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 1. Medications/Supplements